top of page

 SPOILER ALERT!

 I love the debate over adaptations.
 Which is better: the book or the movie?
 For me, most often, the book is much better.
 The written story is always more detailed and, thus, more complete.
-The time-length constraint of the movie format can be easily blamed for this issue.
+The time-length constraint of the film format can be easily blamed for this issue.
 I think it is incredible what moviemakers can do to bring stories to life.
-But, most of the time, they have to cut a lot of important information.
+However, most of the time, they have to cut off a lot of important information to fit the story within about two hours of screening.

-Arrival is an exception.
-I honestly believe this adaptation matches the original novella.
-The moviemakers altered Story of Your Life perfectly to fit the big screen.
+Arrival is no exception.
+Although, I honestly believe this adaptation matches the original novella.
+The moviemakers tailored Story of Your Life to fit the big screen with mastery.
 The changes are subtle, but they completely reframed the story.
-I honestly cannot choose which one is better.

 Still, the movie omits one critical piece of information from the novella.
-Story of Your Life gives us an explanation for the Heptapods’ perspective not explored in the film.
+Story of Your Life gives us an explanation for the Heptapods’ perspective on time, which is not explored in the film.
 So let us dive into it.

 This is your last chance: Spoilers ahead for both Arrival and Story of Your Life.

 Have you ever heard about the theory that learning a new language rewires your brain?
 According to it, the way one communicates is intrinsically connected to how this person perceives the world.
-One classical example is that, in English, we are used to representing the past to the left and the future to the right.
-Hebrew and Arabic do it the opposite way.
-This has known consequences for our cognitive and behavioral choices.
+(A shout out to all bilingual or polyglots out there, who understand this idea very intimately.)

-The plot of Arrival is based on this idea.
-Louise Banks is a linguist assigned to interpret the language of our extraterrestrial visitors.
-As she learns it, her brain forms new connections.
-She gradually understands the world through a new perspectivethe alien perspective.
+The plot of Arrival is based on this theory.
+When Louise is assigned to interpret the language of the Heptapods, her brain starts to form new connections as she learns it.
+Louise gradually starts to understand the world through a new perspective, the alien perspective.

 The catch is that the Heptapods can see the future.
 So Louise starts to see it too.

 In the movie, there is no explanation for why the Heptapods can do this.
-But the novella lays down the fundamentals of the alien worldview, which reflects in their language system.
+But the novella lays down the fundamentals of the alien worldview, which is reflected in their language system.
 And, of course, when I say worldview, I mean physics.

 The way we humans perceive the world is perfectly described by Newtonian mechanics.
 We throw a bowling ball, we expect it to roll.
 A cat pushes a cup over the tabletop, we expect it to fall.
 We see an action, we expect a reaction.
 The classical world of Newtonian physics respects most of our basic instincts.
 Or is it the opposite?
 What if our instincts led us to describe the world this way?

-To understand the motion using Lagrangian mechanics, we should consider all possible paths that connect the initial position to the end-point and find whichever takes the least amount of energy to complete.
+To understand the motion using Lagrangian mechanics, we should consider all possible paths that connect the initial position to the endpoint and determine the one path that takes the least amount of energy to complete.

 It is not as alien as it seems.
 For example, suppose you are in the fields and want to visit your grandmother.
 There are two possible routes.
 Path one goes through a minefield, dense woods, and a maze.
 Also, a big bad wolf waits for you somewhere down the road.
 Path 2 follows a lovely flower meadow, it smells like lilies, and it is shorter.
 Which one would you take?